mrz944/feather_esp32_environmental_monitor/README.md

-# ESP32-S3 SEN55 Environmental Monitor
+# Adafruit Feather ESP32-S3 TFT with SEN55 Environmental Monitor

 This project uses an Adafruit Feather ESP32-S3 TFT board with a Sensirion SEN55 environmental sensor to monitor:
 - Temperature